-Now, with the invention of Social Media, we have reconnected and affirmed our old friendships.
+Now that we have Social Media, we have reconnected and affirmed our old friendships.
 We no longer have to say “Good-bye” to our co-workers when we leave or retire.
 We can see their faces, share our life stories and stay in touch every day, if we want.

 I now can know, really know, what is going on in my friends’ lives, and we can share our experiences as much or as little as we want.
 Yes, sometimes it may be too much information, more than we really want to know, but Facebook may be their only method of sharing with someone.
 It might be their own lifeline to hold on to.

 So, cherish your time with your friends.
 Use it wisely.
 Don’t let it consume or frustrate you.
 Set your limits and use your common sense.
 Envision all of their faces sitting around the morning table with you, sharing their stories, recipes and beautiful pictures in the fellowship that only good friendships can give.